-The MAX has four built-in T1 or E1 lines and a V.35 serial port for WAN access.
-It also has six expansion slots, which can support cards for additional bandwidth (BRI lines), AIM-port modules for videoconferencing, and digital modems for analog modem connections over digital lines.
+The MAX has eight built-in BRI ports and a V.35 serial port for WAN access.
+It also has two expansion slots, which can support cards for additional bandwidth (BRI lines), AIM-port modules for videoconferencing, and digital modems for analog modem connections over digital lines.